William T. Cox

 William Thomas Cox (1878–1961) was the first State Forester and Commissioner of Conservation for Minnesota.
 Cox worked as a forester for the United States Forest Service prior to his appointment as State Forester.
 After leaving office, in 1929, Cox traveled to Brazil to organize the Brazilian Forest Service including exhaustive exploration of the Amazon Basin.
 Returning to the United States in 1931, Cox was appointed as the first Commissioner of Conservation for Minnesota.

+Career

+Forester

+Cox organized the state forest protection system, which was enacted in 1911.
+Cox was dismissed as state forester in 1924.
+During his entire term he had been critical of timber sales, placed under the state auditor's office in 1895.